Looking for the best budget airlines out there? Look no further.

-Norwegian boasts the Dreamliner planes, which has features like windows that tint automatically, blue light to help you feel more rested, fresh air circulating in the plane, a TV on the back of every seat with hours of entertainment, and the ability to order food or page a flight attendant right from the screen.
+Norwegian boasts Dreamliner planes with features like windows that tint automatically, blue light to help you feel more rested, fresh air circulating in the plane, a TV on the back of every seat with hours of entertainment and the ability to order food or page a flight attendant right from the screen.

 9. Air Transat

-If you can find a way to get to Toronto Airport, this airline has great deals from Canada to Europe and the Caribbean.
+If you can find a way to get to Toronto Airport, Air Transat has great deals from Canada to Europe and the Caribbean.